aristosp/Computer-Vision-Projects/README.md

      iii.
 Number of words in each area

      iv.
 Mean grayscale value in each box, with a method, whose runtime is independent of the size of that specific area.

+<b>Second project: Creation of a panorama image</b>
+Given a batch of images create their panorama image:
+1) Using SIFT Descriptor
+2) Using SURF Descriptor